 Margaret Stevens, Professor of Economics, University of Oxford

 Margaret is a labour market economist and an expert on vocational and skills policy.
-She is currently head of the Department of Economics at the University of Oxford.
+She was formerly head of the Department of Economics at the University of Oxford.
 The main application of her work has been to the economics of vocational training.
 In particular, Margaret has studied the effects of government policies on training in international context.

 Further information about the commission can be found here.